Log of changes | ||

 These criteria can be ordered in 6 different ways, and the above ordering is based on the ordering they are mentioned in the text, but that might not be optimal.

-To get a feeling of who you want to include and how you achieve that you might consider different hypothetical patients with a diagnosis code for herpes zoster as in Figure 2.
+To get a feeling of who you want to include, and how you achieve that, you might consider different hypothetical patients diagnoses of herpes zoster as in Figure 2.

 If we had started by extracting all diagnosis codes from the Danish National Patient Registry and then applied the three criteria in the order given above, we would